 |

+My research interests focus on the co-evolution between galaxy and dark matter, and the link between galaxy structure and the quenching process.
+My PhD thesis focuses on building a new medium-band imaging survey "Merian Survey" which we will use 64 full nights on the Dark Energy Camera (DECam) to build a sample of 100,000 dwarf galaxies at z~0.1 for weak lensing, and enable us to constrain the dark matter halo properties via weak gravitation lensing for the first time.
+It can also constrain feedback physics by mapping out the properties of dwarf galaxies.
 I was born in Beijing, China.
 I became a stargazer during high school.
 Although I have been using professional large telescopes for several years, I still maintain my personal interest in astrophotography with small telescopes (I own a 5-inch APO refractor and a 6-inch Schmidt-Cassegrain reflector).
 I use my Canon 5D Mark III and Fuji X-T3 for photography in my spare time.
 On the left is a short video of the Milky Way that I took at Panoche Hills in California.
-And all the photographs on this website are taken by myself.
-You can find more photographs here.
+All the photographs on this website are taken by myself.
+You may find more photographs here.

 |